What Is Papaya?

 Carica papaya is the scientific name of the orange and green fruit known more commonly as papaya.
 It tastes sweet and has a soft texture that many find appealing.
 The seeds are also edible, although they’re more bitter than the fruit itself.

-Today, Hawaii, the Philippines, India, Ceylon, Australia, and tropical regions in Africa are the most fruitful papaya-producing regions.
+Today, Hawaii, the Philippines, India, Ceylon, Australia, and tropical regions in Africa are the top papaya-producing regions.
 Smaller papaya-farming operations still exist in Central and South America.

 Papaya has many different names all over the globe.
 In Australia, it’s called a pawpaw.
 In southern Asia, it’s sometimes called a kepaya, lapaya, or tapaya.
 Its name in French is sometimes “figueir des iles,” or fig of the islands.
 Some Spanish names for papaya include “melon zapote,” “fruta bomba,” or “mamona.”

-You may encounter many varieties of papaya in a store, including:
+You may encounter many varieties of papaya in a market, including:

 - Kapaho solo (also known as puna solo)